scott-huberty/eyelinkio/README.md

 Dependencies
 ============

 Strictly speaking, EyeLinkIO only requires Numpy, and that the user has the [EyeLink Developers Kit](<https://www.sr-research.com/support/forum-3.html>) installed on their machine (One must create a login on the forum to access the download).
-We also plan to create helper functions for converting data to pandas `DataFrames` or MNE-Python Raw instances, after reading the data in.
-These functions would require the user to have those packages installed.
+We also provide helper functions for converting data to pandas `DataFrames` or MNE-Python Raw instances, after reading the data in.
+These functions require the user to have those respective packages installed.

 Example Usage
 =============